Softorage/Softorage/content/get-involved.md

 To help us, you can:

 1. **Spread the word**
    This is one of the most appreciated way in which you can help us.
 Tell your relatives, family, friends and enemies about Softorage.
+Blog about Softorage and ask your blogger friends to blog about Softorage.
 Also, every `softpage` has share buttons which allow to share that page's URL in various ways.
-2. **Add softwares to Softorage**
+2. **Add software to Softorage**
-   There is [a GUI available for adding softwares](https://softorage.gitlab.io/saw/) (called SAW) and requires next to no technical skills.
+   There is [a GUI available for adding software](https://softorage.gitlab.io/saw/) (called SAW) and requires next to no technical skills.
 All documentation is provided as `i-buttons` in SAW.
 [Check it out!](https://softorage.gitlab.io/saw/)
 3. **Help us maintain documentaion**
    SAW's documentation is primarily maintained at the SAW's repo, and at reasonable intervals it is consolidated and used to update the documentation on Softorage(that relates to SAW).
 So, in case you want to help with SAW's documentation, please see SAW's docs and send pull requests there.
 Docs at Softorage relating to SAW will be updated based on SAW's docs only.
 4. **Help with development & feedback**
-   To help with development, you need to have some knowledge about Jekyll, Shopify's Liquid templating language, YAML and HTML, CSS and JavaScript+jQuery.
-In case you want to give feedback, submit bug reports or feature requests, please [file an issue on GitLab](https://gitlab.com/Softorage/softorage.gitlab.io/issues).
+   Help with development need not always relate to a high level template code.
+Fixing typos is also a type help we really appreciate ([file an issue](https://gitlab.com/Softorage/softorage.gitlab.io/issues) if you found one).
+To help with deeper development, you need to have some knowledge about Hugo, Hugo's Go Templating Language, YAML and HTML, CSS and JavaScript+jQuery.
+In case you want to give feedback, submit bug reports or feature requests, please feel free to [file an issue on GitLab](https://gitlab.com/Softorage/softorage.gitlab.io/issues).
 Helping us with development might mean that you would need to spend slightly more amount of time with us than other two methods above, but your help means a lot to us.
 If you are ready to dive into development, read below :)

----

-**Contents**

-1. Do not remove this line (it will not be displayed) {:toc}

----

-## Overview
+<div class="alert alert-info" markdown="1">

 Softorage primarily runs on [Hugo](https://gohugo.io/).

-<div class="alert alert-info" markdown="1">

-You may need basic knowledge of Hugo's directory structure.
+You may need basic knowledge of Hugo and its directory structure to dive into development.

 </div>